 - At least 5 reviews

 Full time for several years or 10hrs/week for over 5 years.
-Charge what you like, you should know your market value by now!
+Charge what works for your business, you should know your market value by now!

 What other factors influence price?